 Digging deeper into customer hesitancy about NFC payments reveals an opportunity to educate customers and ease their concerns.
 Common reasons for late adoption from customers include hesitation about payment security and uncertainty about how to make the payment.
 Fortunately, NFC-enabled payment devices accept traditional card payments, and customers can choose what feels right for their comfort level.

-Providing a safe shopping experience goes beyond social distancing and sanitation protocols while customers are shopping.
+Providing a safe shopping experience goes beyond sanitation protocols while customers are shopping.
 In any retail environment, payment terminals at checkout get a lot of activity.
 While retailers would like to sanitize between shoppers, in practice, this is often untenable.
-Though some physical interaction is required with the terminals using NFC payments, it offers a safer option with minimal contact.
+And while customers may still need to use the terminal’s screen to complete their transaction (for tip, signature, or loyalty prompts), the payment itself is truly contactless.
+This minimal interaction with the payment terminal offers a hygienic benefit and significantly reduces touchpoints compared to chip-and-PIN..

 Contactless payments are also highly convenient for customers, and allowing this as an option lets them pay on their terms.
 Many new credit and debit cards are also equipped with tap-to-pay embedded in the card.
 This is beneficial to merchants because the same technology needed to accept mobile payments is used for contactless credit and debit card payments.